Demonstration and frequency noise characterization of a 17 $\mu$m quantum cascade laser: 17 m QCL spectroscopy

-In order to explore the full frequency range of the QCL, seven spectral measurements were made, each recorded with different laser operating conditions.
-For these measurements, the laser temperature set-point was varied from -28.5°C to -2.6°C; for each temperature the unmodulated laser drive current was set around $525$~mA.
-For each measurement the output frequency was scanned by applying a current ramp of amplitude $\sim \pm 0.5$~mA and period $100$~ms. In this way, \NTO absorption data were recorded in the range from 580~cm$^{-1}$ to 582.5~cm$^{-1}$.
-The absorption spectra were recorded with \NTO pressure of $500$~Pa in a $24$~cm long gas cell using a liquid nitrogen-cooled photoconductive HgCdTe (MCT) detector.
-For each measurement, reference measurements were made in order to allow transmission spectra to be calculated.
-The first reference measurement was performed with the laser blocked, which allowed the MCT dark signal to be recorded.
-The second reference measurement was performed with the laser unblocked, but with the gas cell evacuated, which allowed the transmission of the gas cell itself to be measured (including the effects of etalon fringing).
-With these reference measurements, transmission spectra were generated, with fringing effects largely removed.
-The frequency scale of each spectrum was calibrated using the NIST database \emph{Wavenumbers for Calibration of IR Spectrometers}\cite{makiSpecialPublication,maki:92,makiOnline98}.
-For each spectrum around eight strong absorption features, covering the full frequency range of the spectrum, were selected for the calibration procedure.
-A Gaussian function was fitted to each of the selected features, in order to find the line centre in units of the scan data-point number.
-The known line centres from the NIST database (units of $\textrm{cm}^{-1}$) were then plotted against the uncalibrated line centres, and a third order polynomial function was fitted to the line centre data.
-The polynomial function was then used to calibrate the spectrum frequency scale.
-The spectra were recorded with sufficient overlap to allow them to be combined into one spectrum, shown in Fig. \ref{fig:N2OSpectra}, where the three large amplitude features in this spectrum correspond to the lines in the P branch of the \emph{v}$_2$ fundamental mode (the bending mode), and all other features correspond to hot bands of the same mode.
+In order to explore the entire spectral coverage of the QCL, seven spectra have been recorded, each at different laser operating conditions.
+For these measurements, the laser temperature set-point was varied from -28.5\textdegree C to -2.6\textdegree C. At each temperature, a 100~ms-period current ramp is applied to the QCL around a mean laser drive current (\emph{e.g.} $\sim \pm 50$~mA around $\sim 525$~mA at low temperatures) allowing the frequency to be swept over a span of a few gigahertz to $\sim 20$~GHz depending on the temperature. \ce{N2O} absorption data spanning the 580.4~cm$^{-1}$ to 582.5~cm$^{-1}$ window have been recorded at a pressure of 500~Pa in a 24~cm-long gas cell using a liquid-nitrogen-cooled photoconductive HgCdTe (MCT) detector.
+Absorption spectra are always `contaminated' by unwanted background fringes resulting from the interference between the transmitted laser beam and parasitic reflections.
+To eliminate this spurious signal and convert raw data into absolute absorption spectra, the following measurements are recorded: (i) the laser beam is blocked and a frequency scan is acquired, which allows the MCT dark signal to be recorded; (ii) the laser is unblocked, the gas cell is filled with 500~Pa of \ce{N2O}, and a frequency scan is recorded; (iii) the gas cell is evacuated and a frequency scan is recorded in order to measure the transmission of the gas cell itself.
+These reference spectra were used to produce absolute absorption spectra with parasitic fringes largely suppressed and dark signals subtracted.
+We calibrate the frequency axis using the NIST database~\cite{makiOnline98}.
+For each measurement, around eight strong absorption features, distributed across the entire spectrum, are selected as calibration lines.
+We fit a Gaussian function to each, find the respective QCL currents that produce the frequency of each Gaussian centroid, and associate each with the corresponding frequency from the NIST database.
+Since the line shape has minimal influence on the accuracy of the centroid determination, a simple Gaussian fit was used; the other details of the line shape are not essential here.
+A third-order polynomial fit to the line centre data allows us to establish the relationship between the QCL current and the absolute frequency.
+Individual measurements were recorded and combined into a single spectrum, shown in \textbf{Figure~\ref{fig:N2OSpectra}}.
+The three intense features correspond to the $P(8)$, $P(9)$ and $P(10)$ lines of the (01$^1$0) -- (00$^0$0) fundamental band of $^{14}$N$_2^{16}$O $\nu_2$ bending mode.
+Most other features correspond to hot bands of the same mode, a few to the bending modes of other isotopologues.